snowmeltarcade/projectbirdracing/documentation/technical_architecture/graphics.md

 ![Camera Graph Dependency Graph Example](images/camera_graph_example.drawio.png)

-The dependency graphs are created by the scenes themselves.

 ### Named Texture Render Targets

 If a named texture is rendered to, the material using that texture will display the results of that render.